silverhold/gutter/README.md

 ```

 #### `$gutter-helper--properties`
 A scss list that will regroup the kind of property that could be generated.
-The list can only contain 'margin' and/or 'padding'
+The list can only contain 'margin' and/or 'padding'.
+If you are using `px` units, the decimal for multiplied number will be rounded.
 ##### Default
 ```
 $gutter-helper--properties: ('margin', 'padding') !default;